 Our insights are short thought nuggets showing the difference we make to our clients and sharing practical insights.

-Home > News & Views > Insights > Turning around a failing IT project
+Home > News & Views > Insights & News > Turning around a failing IT project

 All too often, high-profile IT projects feature in the national press for the wrong reasons.
 The ambition and complexity of today’s technology agenda is testing our ability to deliver.
 Programmes increasingly have big budgets and global scope, highly integrated architectures and complex management structures.
 In this environment, IT managers are struggling to keep pace and the early warning signs of trouble are often missed.
 The net result?
 Corrective action comes too late and significant intervention is needed to get the project back on track.